DevaCharwaka/Shaadi.com--Website/README.md

 # Shaadi.com--Website
-Website with HTML, CSS, &amp; Bootstrap
+This is Website named Shaadi.com, created with HTML, CSS, BootStrap.
+This is a preview of how the website looks.